Go to the Nature Institute’s home page

 in the cell nucleus

-The chromosome, remarked Christophe Lavelle of France’s Curie Institute, “is a plastic polymorphic dynamic elastic resilient flexible nucleoprotein complex.”6 There are many activities in which it participates, revealing significant form and organization.
+The chromosome, remarked Christophe Lavelle of France’s Curie Institute, “is a plastic polymorphic dynamic elastic resilient flexible nucleoprotein complex.”6 There are many activities in which it is caught up, revealing significant form and organization.
 In order to visualize just one of these activities, consider a long, double-stranded rope whose two strands coil around each other, much like the two strands of a DNA molecule.
 If you twist a segment of this rope in a manner opposite to its natural spiraling, you will find that the strands tend to separate (that is, loosen, or become less tightly wound).
-And if you continue to twist, then the rope as a whole will begin to coil upon itself.
-Similarly, if you twist in the same direction as the rope’s natural twist, you will tighten the winding of the strands, and if you continue twisting, the rope will again coil upon itself.
+And if you continue to twist, then the rope as a whole will begin to coil upon itself (called “negative supercoiling”).
+Similarly, if you twist in the same direction as the rope’s natural twist, you will tighten the winding of the strands, and if you continue twisting, the rope will again coil upon itself (“positive supercoiling”).

 The DNA double helix can likewise be loosened by twisting, along with formation of coils, and it can also be tightened and coiled.
 In fact, it happens that both effects result wherever the enzymes transcribing DNA into RNA are at work.
 And this twisting in one direction or another in turn either encourages or discourages the expression of nearby genes.7